-By requesting Dr. Gruber to assume responsibility for the structure of my time, I was attempting to avoid the pain of working long hours, even though working long hours was dedicated to my work.
+By requesting Dr. G. to assume responsibility for the structure of my time, I was attempting to avoid the pain of working long hours, even though working long hours was dedicated to my work.

 Whatever we seek to avoid the responsibility, we then give away our power to someone else.

 What also made me realize now that most people who come to have us help them reverse their autoimmune disease, they have one common problem:

 The sense of helplessness, the fear and inner conviction of being unable to cope and to change things.